fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fx_EnRoute.md

 ## `currentModeACode`

-The propoerty `currentModeACode` is used to exchange the SSR code assigned to the aircraft by ATS and transmitted in Mode A.
+The property `currentModeACode` is used to exchange the SSR code assigned to the aircraft by ATS and transmitted in Mode A.

 ```xml